agusputra/programming-test-1/README.md

 # What is this repo?
-This repo is the solution of programming test that I've done This repo contains answers to the following programming questions:
+This repo is the solution of programming test that I've done.

+This repo contains answers to the following programming questions:

 ## No. 1